 I am a writer, a gardener, and a (backslidden) woodworker.
 I have a degree in English & Anthropology, a Masters in Women & Gender Studies, have been all over the world and back again, and I still know nothing, not really.

-I’m ambivalent, I’m selfish, I loafe.
+I’m ambivalent, I’m anxious, I loafe.
 I don’t know that these are bad things.

-I am also thoughtful and kind and want the best for me and better for you.
+I am also thoughtful, compassionate, and kind.
+I want the best for me and better for you.

 I read, I read, I read.